benfoley/react-admin-site-template/README.md

     "deploy": "firebase deploy --only hosting:admin"

 Create a `jsconfig.json` file with this configuration.
-(TODO test this, also maybe not required??)
+(TODO maybe not required??)
 ```
 {
 "compilerOptions": {